-Our tradelines range in price from as low as $150 to around $1500.
+Our tradelines range in prices depending on the age of the tradeline.
 Our inventory of thousands of tradelines means virtually everyone can find tradelines that fit their needs as well as their budget.

 All of this means that tradelines are now more affordable than ever.

 People often assume that primary tradelines are superior to authorized user tradelines.
-They think that since authorized users are not held financially responsible for a credit account, primary tradelines must be more powerful, but this belief is somewhat misguided.
+They think that since authorized users are not legally liable for a credit account, primary tradelines must be more powerful, but this belief is somewhat misguided.

-When it comes to building credit, the ultimate goal is to open your own primary accounts and maintain a positive history on those accounts, so in this sense, primary tradelines are the priority.
+When it comes to building credit, the ultimate goal is to open your own primary accounts and maintain a positive history on those accounts, so in this sense, primary tradelines are a necessity.